 A qualified custodian must maintain an audio-video recording of an electronic will online notarization.
 A qualified custodian is liable for the negligent loss or destruction of an electronic record and may not limit liability for doing so.
 The bill also prohibits a qualified custodian from suspending or terminating a testator’s access to electronic records.
 The bill requires a qualified custodian to keep a testator’s information confidential.

-And this isn’t the only obstacle to wide-spread acceptance of electronic wills.
-In What Is an “Electronic Will”?, published in the April 2018 edition of the Harvard Law Review, the authors identified “six potential barriers to increased uptake of electronic wills.”
+Finally, the “law industry” is famously adverse to change.
+And electronic wills are exactly the kind of “change” that makes most estate planners break out in hives.
+In What Is an “Electronic Will”?, published in the April 2018 edition of the Harvard Law Review, the authors identified “six potential barriers to increased uptake of electronic wills,” including “a general resistance to change.”
 Here’s an excerpt:

 … Some scholars have identified potential reasons to doubt an increase in the creation of electronic wills.
 In 2007, [in an article entitled Digital Wills: Has the Time Come for Wills to Join the Digital Revolution?,] Professors Gerry Beyer and Claire Hargrove identified six potential barriers to increased uptake of electronic wills, including: (1) technical barriers such as the lack of software that would provide adequate authentication, (2) social barriers such as attorneys’ reluctance to help create electronic wills, (3) economic barriers such as the expense of implementing new technology, (4) motivational barriers such as a lack of recognition of the potential benefits of electronic wills, (5) obsolescence barriers stemming from changes in technology, and (6) a general resistance to change.
 Even as they identified these important roadblocks, however, they recognized that change was on the horizon, noting that “we must be ready to make the transition when the time is right.”